|Vertical Drop:||500 feet|

 Bald Mountain in the 1960s

-While plans were made to install a double chairlift for the second season (for both skiing and summer sightseeing purposes), they were eventually scaled back to a 2,300 foot T-Bar Nonetheless, the new lift provided a significantly expanded vertical drop of 500 feet (occasionally referred to as 1,200 feet).
+While plans were made to install a double chairlift for the second season (for both skiing and summer sightseeing purposes), they were eventually scaled back to a 2,300 foot T-Bar.
+Nevertheless, the new lift provided a significantly expanded vertical drop of 500 feet (occasionally referred to as 1,200 feet) for the area, sometimes advertised as Rangeley Bald Mountain.
 Popular trails included the Mooselook Warbler and the Rangeley Spinner.
 Night skiing was introduced, as was ice skating and a larger parking lot.
 Unfortunately for Bald Mountain, its improvements were overshadowed by opening of nearby Saddleback.

 Growth continued leading into the 1961-62 season, as two new trails were cut.